missbjs/uni-chalk/readme.md

 - `inverse`- Invert background and foreground colors.
 - `hidden` - Print the text but make it invisible.
 - `strikethrough` - Puts a horizontal line through the center of the text. *(Not widely supported)*
-- `visible`- Print the text only when Chalk has a color level above zero.
+- `visible`- Print the text only when Uni-Chalk has a color level above zero.
 Can be useful for things that are purely cosmetic.

 ### Colors